CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 If you do not want to inject mails directly into the RabbitMQ message queue, you can also send emails to the SMTP port that is opened by MailerQ.
-All messages sent to this port are received by MailerQ and are automatically published to a message queue, where they will then be picked up and delivered to the recipients.
+All messages sent to this port are received by MailerQ and are automatically published to a message queue, where they will be picked up and delivered to the recipients.

 In MailerQ's [config file](copernica-docs:Mailerq/configuration "MailerQ configuration") you can set to which queue emails received by MailerQ are published.
 Most users set